 What we know about the Madison, Wisconsin, school shooting that left a student and teacher dead

-(CNN) — A shooting at a small Christian school in Madison, Wisconsin, on Monday, left a teenage student and a teacher dead and several others injured, casting the small religious community into mourning just days before the school was going to close for Christmas.
+(CNN) — Police are investigating why a teenage girl brought a handgun to a small Christian school in Madison, Wisconsin and opened fire, fatally shooting a student and a teacher and wounding several others — casting the tight-knit religious community into mourning just days before the school was set to close for Christmas.

-Police rushed to Abundant Life Christian School just before 11 a.m.
-Monday in response to reports of an active shooter, Madison Police Chief Shon Barnes said.

-“I hoped that this day would never come in Madison,” Mayor Satya Rhodes-Conway said Monday at a news conference.
+“I hoped that this day would never come in Madison,” Mayor Satya Rhodes-Conway said Monday.
 “It is not something that any mayor, any fire chief, any police chief, any person in public office ever wants to have to deal with.”

 How the shooting and response unfolded